 Hi!
 I'm R.R.
-Joseph, The Traveling Trauma Therapist.
+Joseph, your Video Telehealth Trauma Therapist.
 You can call me, "Roshi."
 I am a Licensed Mental Health Counselor and Holistic Wellness Nurturer.
 As a trauma therapist, I am passionate about working with open-minded individuals who are dealing with an array of challenges including, but not limited to: PTSD (PTSI), flashbacks, panic attacks, night terrors, intrusive thoughts, poor/interrupted sleep, stress-management, emotional regulation, time-management, interpersonal relationships, anxiety, depression, and self-care/self-empowerment.
 These are just a few examples of the far-reaching effects of unresolved trauma.
 Couple's counseling is available as well.

 It is my honor and pleasure to guide you on this path of redesigning your life, and creating and nurturing the best version of YOU!
 In our virtual therapeutic platform, my goal as your therapist is to help you:· Clear unresolved traumas.
 Envision and design your Quality World· Process stressors and how they impact your life.· Equip yourself with mental and emotional tools to cope and live life on life’s terms.· Create simple, realistic, and attainable goals to effect change in your day-to-day life.· Love yourself, find your inspiration, and know your self-worth.· Develop your ability to change your perspective on displeasing or undesired changes in your life—present and future.· Improve the quality of your interpersonal relationships.· Decrease your levels of stress, anxiety, and depression.· Discover and express your sense of self and individuality.· Focus on your self-care.· Explore healthy hobbies/activities/outlets.· Attain a state of balance, peace, and happiness in your life—the true essence of wellness.